Lloyd's of London helped by quiet year for catastrophe losses

-LONDON The Lloyd's of London LOL.UL insurance market saw a 14 percent lift to its profits during 2013, a relatively quiet year for natural catastrophes that kept a cap on big insurance claims.
+LONDON, March 26 The Lloyd's of London insurance market saw a 14 percent lift to its profits during 2013, a relatively quiet year for natural catastrophes that kept a cap on big insurance claims.

 The market's combined ratio, a measure of profitability showing how much insurance premium income is paid out in claims and expenses, stood at 86.8 percent, Lloyd's said in an earnings statement on Wednesday.